 - Try it on top of Almond Flour Waffles.

 - Or on a slice of Banana Bread.

 - Add a dollop to your steel cut oats in the morning.

 I’d love to hear how else you might use it, too!

 How to Make Coconut Butter

 - Pour the shredded coconut into the bowl of a large food processor fitted with an "S" blade, and begin processing.
-After 1 to 2 minutes, scrape down the bowl of the processor and continue processing again.
+After 5 minutes, stop and scrape down the sides of the bowl, to make sure everything is incorporated evenly.